 Some of the benefits of a collaborative divorce include privacy, avoiding uncertain outcomes in litigation, lower legal expenses, being in an informal setting, less stress, and facilitating open communication between spouses.
 It is important to keep in mind that although collaborative divorce is not used to “get even” with the other spouse, both spouses do not have to agree to everything from the start.
 Collaborative divorce also does not force one spouse to agree to unfair terms.
 Each collaborative attorney informs their client of the best settlement options.
 Then at “team” meetings, constructive conversations are able to be held.
 Collaborative divorces are meant for ex-couples that can communicate with each other but need assistance in coming to an agreement on specific aspects of the divorce.
 If children are involved, a collaborative approach may also be beneficial because an emphasis will be placed on constructive discussions to prepare the children for post-divorce life.
 However, if abuse or combative behavior has been a pattern between the former partners, then a collaborative divorce may not be the best way to proceed.

 If you are interested in learning more about the collaborative divorce approach, or other avenues to proceed with divorce, qualified and experienced family attorneys at Hoagland Longo are available to assist you.
-Please do not hesitate to contact me at email@example.com or 732-545-4717 to schedule a free initial consultation.
+Please do not hesitate to contact us at 732-545-4717 to schedule a free initial consultation.